 Division of Diversity, Equity, and Inclusion

-- Interim Associate Vice President for Diversity, Equity, and Inclusion and Vice President for Student Life
+- Associate Vice President, Division of Diversity, Equity, and Inclusion

 Within the Division of Diversity, Equity, and Inclusion, the Center for Diversity and Enrichment (CDE) provides programs and services that support the ability of underrepresented students to thrive and succeed at the University of Iowa.
 CDE provides services geared towards student enrichment and development, K-12 pipeline and access, community building, and diversity training.

 - Within CDE, Campus Outreach Services (COS) provides academic coaching, identity specific programming and activities, personal support, administration of the Advantage Iowa Award, resource referrals, diversity training, peer mentoring, and campus tours for various school districts and community partners.
 COS also works to help improve campus climate for students with marginalized identities at Iowa.

 - Also within CDE, Military and Veteran Student Services (MVSS) provides a resource for utilizing the talents, leadership ability and volunteer power of our veteran and military-affiliated community.
 Services assist veterans with transition from military to civilian life and with transition to higher education.
 Services include academic coaching, peer mentoring, and other support programs that meet the unique needs of student veterans.
 MVSS works to create a veteran and military inclusive campus climate.

 - CDE also administers the federally funded TRIO Student Support Services (SSS) and TRIO Upward Bound (UB) programs.

 - TRIO SSS assists in developing and enhancing student academic skills, connects them to resources on campus and in the community and provides programming, tutoring and an inclusive space to develop relationships for low-income and first-generation students and/or students with disabilities.

 - TRIO UB helps first-generation and low-income high school students prepare for college and understand the college-going process.